spiral/docs/framework/container.md

 > Framework internally joins all tree interfaces together: ContainerInterface, FactoryInterface and ResolverInterface (resolves arguments for given method/constructor/closure reflection, see below).
 However, you are still recommended to request each of this interfaces separatelly if you can.

 ## Container (Service Locator)
-Classical container example can be explained using following code:
+Classic container example can be explained using following code:

 ```php
 public function indexAction()